Emile Griffith: Benny Paret

 Griffith and Paret's third fight, which was nationally televised by ABC, occurred on March 24, 1962, at Madison Square Garden.
 Griffith had been incensed by an anti-gay slur directed at him by Paret during the weigh-in.
 Paret touched Griffith's buttocks and whispered into his opponent's ear "maricón, maricón", Spanish slang for "faggot".
-Griffith had worked in a women's hat factory and at the time designed hats.
 Griffith had to be restrained from attacking Paret on the spot.
 The media at the time either ignored the slur or used euphemisms such as "anti-man".
 Griffith's girlfriend asked him about the incident, saying, "I didn't know about you being that way."

 In the sixth round Paret came close to stopping Griffith with a multi-punch combination, but Griffith was saved by the bell.
 After the sixth round Griffith's trainer, Gil Clancy, later said he told him, "When you go inside I want you to keep punching until Paret holds you or the referee breaks you!
 But you keep punching until he does that!".

-In round 12 Griffith trapped Paret in a corner.
-Stunned after taking hard blows to the head, Paret stopped punching back and slumped to the side against the ropes, although his upper body was through them and partly out of the ring.
-Griffith held his opponent's shoulder keeping him in position while using his free hand to hit Paret, who was no longer trying to protect himself by head movement or an arm guard.
-Griffith repeatedly landed right uppercuts on Paret's head.
-Many watching were shocked, and there were calls from ringside for the referee to halt the bout; Norman Mailer said it was the hardest he had ever seen one man hit by another.
-Paret then lolled back and was hit with a combination.